aforward9600/pokemonpalette/README.md

 - Rematch with Sabrina
 - Rematch with Koga
 - Rematch with Blaine
-- Giovanni respawns after leaving the gym and can rematch him
+- Rematch with Giovanni (respawns after leaving the gym)
 - Blaine has a touched-up battle sprite so he doesn't look like an alien
   - Snagged this off reddit, but original artist unknown (let me know if this is yours)
 - The juggler rosters, especially in fuschia gym, have been slightly altered for flavor